 Satisfactory completion of the outcomes specified for the unit.

 There will be a written examination at the end of the unit.

 This study aims to enable all students to develop their critical understanding and control of the English language and to employ them effectively for a range of purposes so that they can use it in a wide range of situations, ranging from the personal and informal to more public occasions, and to develop a level of competence adequate for the demands of post-school employment, further education and participation in a democratic society.

 Students have different social and cultural backgrounds, and this study is designed to recognise and value this diversity and to foster self-esteem in all students by enabling them to use the English language confidently.

-The focus of this unit is on reading and responding to texts analytically and creatively, both orally and in writing.
-Students analyse how authors create meaning and the different ways in which texts can be interpreted.
-They analyse arguments and the use of persuasive language in texts.
+The focus of this unit is on reading and responding to texts analytically and creatively.
+Students analyse how authors create meaning and the different ways in which texts can be interpreted, studying ideas, issues and themes in texts.